mjsalerno/UnoBot/README.md

-        Port - if no value given it will default to 6667 Channel - the channel the bot connects to #uno Nick - if no value given it will default to unoBot Master - if no value given it will default to null
+        Port - if no value given it will default to 6667 Channel - the channel the bot connects to #uno Nick - if no value given it will default to unoBot BotOps - if no value given it will default to null this should be a list seperated by ',' and no spaces

 ## Usage